ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Refer `CAD Support <https://www.ansys.com/it-solutions/platform-support>`_ document to view the CAD supported for Workbench route on different platforms.

 .. note::
-    When deploying scripts using SpaceClaim or Workbench CAD readers, ensure that the CAD configuration and in application defaults are consistent in the deployed environment.
+    When deploying scripts using SpaceClaim or Workbench CAD readers, ensure that the CAD configuration and in-application defaults are consistent in the deployed environment.

 .. note::